 A limited number of reserve shelves are available for Readers and Weekday Readers.
 Please request an assigned shelf when applying for access.

 Reader status permits a scholar to use the Library during all open hours.
 Reader status is usually granted for five years.
-If an applicant does not meet the normal qualifications for Reader status, access for a shorter period may be granted at the librarians’ discretion.

 To qualify, Reader applicants must be one of the following